Primordial regular black holes as all the dark matter. II. Non-time-radial-symmetric and loop quantum gravity-inspired metrics: Methodology

 In Eqs.~(\ref{eq:flux},\ref{eq:normalization}), $d^2{N}_{\gamma}/dtdE_{\gamma}$ is computed via Eq.~(\ref{eq:d2ndtdei}), whereas $z_{\star}$ is the redshift of recombination, $H(z)$ is the expansion rate, and $n_{\text{pbh}}(t_0)$ is the present-day PRBH number density, itself related to the parameter of interest $f_{\text{pbh}}$ via the following:

 with $\rho_{\text{crit},0}=3H_0^2/8\pi G$ being the present-day critical density, $H_0$ the Hubble constant, and $\Omega_{\text{dm}}$ the present-day DM density parameter.
 In what follows, in order to specify $H(z)$, $\rho_{\text{crit}}$, and $\Omega_{\text{dm}}$, we adopt the same spatially flat $\Lambda$CDM cosmological model used by the seminal Ref.~\cite{Carr:2009jm}.
 This allows us to have a reliable reference against which we can cross-check our limits on $f_{\text{pbh}}$ in the Schwarzschild case ($\ell \to 0$), although we stress that the choice of underlying cosmology does not play a significant role in determining our constraints.
+Analogously to our companion paper, we focus on the mass range $M_{\text{pbh}}>10^{15}\,{\text{g}}$.
+A Schwarzschild PBH of this mass has a lifetime which is much longer than the age of the Universe, and is therefore far from having fully evaporated today.
+Importantly, it has only lost a negligible fraction of its mass from formation until today, and it is therefore safe to approximate these PBHs as being quasi-static throughout the lifetime of the Universe, while denoting by $M_{\text{pbh}}$ the values of the PBH mass both at formation and today.
+These considerations hold even more strongly for the regular BHs we consider, as these are colder and hence longer lived compared to their Schwarzschild counterparts at a given mass.
+We refer the reader to Appendix~B of our companion paper~\cite{Calza:2024fzo} for further discussions on this point.